Payment hides the price

 Assumptions: Nominal APR with monthly compounding; equal monthly payments.
 Tax rules vary by region—use the toggle to match your locale.

 We compute the financed amount from your inputs, then apply the standard amortization formula for monthly payments.
+Trade payoff is added back to the new loan because it represents the balance you still owe on the old vehicle.
 Everything runs client-side for privacy.

 taxable = price − (taxAfterTrade ? tradeIn : 0)